decorrespondent/bitcoin/README.md

 # Cryptocurrency research

 This repo contains some notebooks and code for our project on cryptocurrencies.
-The project is divided in several parts.
+This project is work in progress and divided in several parts.

 1. Market data
 2. Crime data

-## 1 Market data
+## 1. Market data

 Here you will find some notebooks with market data on cryptocurrencies.
 There are a couple of data aggregators in the cryptocurrency space that provide API access to a wealth of market, coin and token data.
 This data can be used to get a sense of how the market works, the parties involved and the wider ecology of the cryptocurrency space.